 Functional Spinal Biomechanics

-The goal of the Functional Spinal Biomechanics (RSB) Group is to assess the back of individuals with normal and disordered spine in order to better understand the relationships between its functional ability, severity of deformities and their consequences on the back shape and overall appearance.
+The goal of the Functional Spinal Biomechanics (FSB) Group is to assess the back of individuals with normal and disordered spine in order to better understand the relationships between its functional ability, severity of deformities and their consequences on the back shape and overall appearance.
 Key technologies include non-ionizing optical acquisition devices for static and dynamic markerless capturing of the various poses of the trunk.
 The main objectives are: Evaluation of spinal disorders (idiopathic scoliosis) non-invasively using optical 3D scanning; Understanding the relationships between external surface shape and internal deformity; Validation of spinal deformities against standard modalities (X-ray, CT/MRI); Monitoring of deformity progression, etc.

 Projects